What You Can Do for Male Frequent Urination

 Now pull up the pelvic muscles you have discovered and hold that position for 3-5 counts.
 Then relax for 3-5 counts.
 A “set” is 10 repeats of the hold and relax process.
 Start with one set and work toward being able to do 3 sets of 10 repeats.
 The best position is lying down when you first start so you don’t have to struggle against gravity.
 Once you can do 3 sets lying down try them both standing and sitting.

 You need to be patient while retraining your muscles.
 It only takes a few minutes a day and it will take several weeks to see improvement.
 Don’t give up, remember you can't improve without practicing.
-You wouldn’t expect a six pack after only a few days of sit ups right?

 Sometimes it can be hard to tell if you are doing the exercises correctly so using simple biofeedback devices at home can help you learn how.
-There is a particular biofeedback device for men which uses a sensor to detect levels of muscle activity and gives you signal when the appropriate muscles are being used.
+There is a particular biofeedback device for men which uses a sensor to detect levels of muscle activity and gives you signal when the appropriate muscles are being used and how much resistance you can generate.
 As you improve your practice it takes more and more effort to get a signal thereby letting you know your muscles are getting stronger.
-And stronger muscles mean better bladder control and even enhanced sexual enjoyment as well. |
+And stronger muscles mean better bladder control.